harvardinformatics/informatics-website/docs/about/index.md

 		(2020-2022)<br>

-		<p>Scott was a Senior Bioinformatics Scientist in the group from 2020-2022, when he worked primarily on analysis of single-cell data with the Dulac lab.
-He is now a Scientific Investigator in Computational Biology at GSK.</p>
+		<p>Scott is now a Scientific Investigator in Computational Biology at GSK.</p>
 </div>
 <div class="col-1-24 card-margin-inner"></div>